Students participate in a the Farm to Fork Cooking Series at the Teaching Kitchen @ Stanford

-Eating and growing food offers us the opportunity to engage on a daily basis with issues related to health, the environment, social equity and the global economy.
-The Sustainable Food Program fosters this experiential learning in our dining halls, our gardens and the classrooms by creating opportunities for students to experience fresh food, agriculture, food customs and sustainability as integral parts of their education and everyday life.
+Engaging with the food we eat and grow offers us the opportunity to explore issues related to health, the environment, social equity and the global economy.
+The Sustainable Food Program fosters this experiential learning in our dining halls, our organic gardens, and the classroom by creating opportunities for students to experience agriculture and sustainability as integral parts of their education and everyday life.
 Below are some examples of how we bring this to life.

 The Sustainable Food Program actively collaborates with staff and faculty to provide educational opportunities to students and others on the Stanford campus.
 Through lectures, class projects, and collaborative coursework, we are able to engage students in many topics relating to the food system.